seanpmaxwell/Typescript-Best-Practices/README.md

     - `Login.shared.tsx` <-- Stores JSX elements needed by both the `Login` component and the `ForgotPasswordDialog` component.
     - `Login.utils.ts`

 > In the previous example, you might be wondering why we did `Login.shared.tsx` when I said not to used the name `shared`.
-Because this is a focused directory and we prepended the "domain name" `.shared` is okay.
+Because this is a focused directory and we prepended the domain name `Login`, `.shared` is okay.
 But here we are only doing this for JSX components because with the name `Login.components.tsx`, it could be unclear whether this contains all Login components (like the ones in `Login.tsx`) or just the shared ones.

 <br/><b>***</b><br/>